 - Think about what style you want your pond to be.
 Do you want your pond to be modern?
 Natural?
 Casual?
 Which style of pond works best for your yard?

 Whether telecommuting or running their own business, many are working from home instead of commuting.
 A home office can be a great way to work while enjoying the comforts of home.
 But what if your house doesn’t have room for an office?
-Some people are addressing this in a very creative way.
+Some people are addressing this with a very creative home office solution.
 Some people are turning backyard sheds into stylish, functional home offices that combine function with simplicity.

 If you find yourself wanting to know more about backyard office sheds, or maybe even building one yourself, here are a few tips. (more…)